its-sorakun/aiko-assistant/README.md

 - Python 3.10+
 - Windows 10 or Windows 11 (required for WinRT SMTC hooks)
 - A Gemini API Key from Google AI Studio
+- For temperature polling: AMD Ryzen CPU and AMD Ryzen Master Monitoring SDK installed on the host system

 ### Installation